 The players in the game decide before the game starts how many weeks the campaign will run.
 This is nice because you can make the game longer or shorter depending on how much time you have.
 The rules suggest playing for 30 weeks, but we find using 20 weeks works well for us, because it is long enough but adds some time pressure to the game play.

 You keep score on score pads, or you can use an online electoral vote tabulator that automatically lets you know the electoral vote total at the end of each round.
 It is fun to watch the votes switch back and forth as the game goes on, just like it does in a real election.

 We play games very frequently, and have quite a large collection.
 Many times we find that educational games are not as fun to play, but this game is very exciting!
 It really brings out the competitive spirit in my teens, and has great replayability.
 They really want to play it with their grandparents the next time they come over, and I think bigger teams will be even better.

 My 14 and 17 year old are studying Government this year, and the have definitely learned about the election process from this game.
 It does give a good understanding about how the electoral college works, and why some states are more important than others in politics.

-Presidential Game may be purchased through the website for $35.
+Presidential Game may be purchased on Amazon.
 It is recommended for ages 11 and up, which seems about right to me.
 Younger children could certainly participate as part of team though.
 Click to read more reviews from the Schoolhouse Review Crew